-Note that the course load for this recommended curriculum is heavier in the fall than in the spring.
-MAE 221 has a laboratory whereas MAE 222 does not.
-Instead, the laboratory in the spring is listed as a separate course, MAE 224.
+\\Note that the course load for this recommended curriculum (5 courses each semester) is heavier in the fall than in the spring.
+This is because MAE 221 has a laboratory whereas MAE 222 does not.
+Instead, the laboratory experience in the spring is listed as a separate course, MAE 224.
 The time commitment for MAE 224 is about one-half of a regular course.
-Therefore, the course load in the fall is about 5 1⁄2 courses whereas the course load in the spring is about 4 1⁄2 courses.
+Therefore, the course load in the fall is effectively 5 1⁄2 courses whereas the course load in the spring is about 4 1⁄2 courses.
 The course grade in MAE 224 is determined from the laboratory course work from both the fall and spring terms.